Skip to main content

 Only administrators of the tenant can grant admin consent.

-STEP 4: Setting up REST API for service principals
+STEP 4: Setting up metadata scanning

 Important

-STEP 6: Getting the Tenant ID
+STEP 5: Getting the Tenant ID

 1. To find the tenant ID, click the question mark in the Power BI app and then choose About Power BI.